Do you suffer from red, swollen, or bleeding gums, or bad breath?

 - Rinse with warm salt water if gums are still swollen.

-- Pick a soft toothbrush or electric toothbrush with less abrasive bristles.
+- Pick a soft toothbrush or electric toothbrush with less abrasive bristles and change your toothbrush every 3 months.

 - Drink your recommended 8 cups of water a day, especially after eating, to help wash down bacteria that can cause plaque.